luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Introduction

-At this step the specifications made by the IETF, aka in WGs like EMAN, on energy managements focus mainly on SMI (aka MIBs) instead of YANG and cover neither the control nor energy efficiency.
+With rising energy costs and an increasing awareness of the environmental impact of running information technology equipment, Energy efficiency Management functions and management interfaces are becoming an additional basic requirement for network management systems and devices connected to a network.

+This document defines requirements for standards specifications for Energy efficiency Management, including discovery functions, monitoring functions and control functions.

-As a consequence, the willing of this document is to resuse pieces of the energy-related requirements of RFC6988 and to map them in a framework of YANG/Netconf for energy efficiency that might reuse "YANG Data Model for Hardware Management" {{?RFC8348}}, a conversion of former Entity MIB module, Entity Sensor MIB module, Entity State MIB modules.
+For that purpose, the aim of this document is to resuse pieces of the energy-related requirements of RFC6988 and to map them in a framework of YANG/Netconf for energy efficiency that might reuse "YANG Data Model for Hardware Management" {{?RFC8348}}.

-The following section will delve into the specific details but from a high level point of view, the differences between this document and the RFC6988 are:
+The following sections will delve into the specific details but from a high level point of view, the differences between this document and the RFC6988 are:

 - New definition for "Energy Efficiency Management"